Shivansh21git/CloudSwitch/README.md

 Effortlessly Control Your Devices Anywhere, Anytime with Firebase, ESP8266 & MIT-App Inventor

 # 🚀 Overview
 Welcome to CloudSwitch, the ultimate IoT project where the power of cloud connectivity meets seamless control!
-With FireSwitch, you can remotely control devices via a relay, using Firebase Cloud as the backbone for real-time data exchange.
-Whether you're looking to automate your home or build the next-gen IoT solution, FireSwitch is your gateway to smart, efficient control.
+With CloudSwitch, you can remotely control devices via a relay, using Firebase Cloud as the backbone for real-time data exchange.
+Whether you're looking to automate your home or build the next-gen IoT solution, CloudSwitch is your gateway to smart, efficient control.

 # 🎯 Features
 *Remote Control:* Seamlessly control your relay from anywhere in the world via Firebase.